PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 # flatbuffer_direct refactor handoff — 2026-07-13

+## `fb-refactor4` PyTorch WHILE stream checkpoint

+The two native-PyTorch WHILE expansion paths no longer deep-copy the complete root operator list and then replace it with a second list.
+A Torch-free helper in `passes/pytorch_compat.py` deep-clones tensors, metadata, and complete subgraphs while starting the root graph with an empty operator stream.
+Static trip-count and counter-bounded WHILE expansion then reads the original root operators in stable order, deep-copies each retained operator exactly once, and appends retained or expanded operators directly to the new stream.

+This preserves the prior independent-copy contract, complete WHILE subgraphs, operator ordering, and generated-name order while removing an eagerly cloned operator list and the peak lifetime in which both root streams were retained.
+An AST architecture gate now rejects assignments to any object's `operators` attribute in the PyTorch exporter instead of checking only the literal `model_ir.operators =` spelling.
+Focused Torch-free compatibility and architecture validation passed 59 tests.
+No ONNX conversion, inference, dependency change, TensorFlow import, or parallel process was involved.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC